Hotmoka/hotmoka/tutorial/Takamaka.md

 It might be interesting to have a look at the response of the transaction when the first player wins: `b2/t1/response.txt`.
-You should see that the balance of the creator and of the first player are updated, as well as that of the contract, that is emptied of all money and reaches a balance of 0.
+You should see that the balances of the creator and of the first player are updated, as well as that of the contract, that is emptied of all money and reaches a balance of 0.
 Moreover, the `gameOver` boolean is set to true.